the1an1722/CS370-GroupProject/README.md

 **System tray -** miniature icons located in the windows taskbar, at the bottom right corner of the computer screen.
 # **Requirement document**
 1. The user shall move the desktop pet around the desktop.
-1. The user shall be able to feed the desktop pet.
-1. The user shall be able to bathe the desktop pet.
-1. The user shall be able to access the utility tool from the desktop pet (like a calculator).
-1. The user shall hide/show the desktop pet.

-1. The user shall move the desktop pet with the mouse.
-(Functional)
-1. The system shall stay at the position that the user provides.
-(Functional)
-1. The system shall execute immediately after user input.
+  1-1.
+The user shall move the desktop pet with the mouse.
+(Functional) 1-2.
+The system shall stay at the position that the user provides.
+(Functional) 1-3.
+The system shall execute immediately after user input.
 (Non-functional)
+2. The user shall be able to feed the desktop pet.
+3. The user shall be able to bathe the desktop pet.
+4. The user shall be able to access the utility tool from the desktop pet (like a calculator).
+5. The user shall hide/show the desktop pet.

 2.1 The user shall have item options to feed the desktop pet.
 (Functional)